86Box/docs/settings/input.rst

 * **Bus mouse:** ISA expansion card with a mouse interface.
 The I/O port and IRQ used by the card are configurable.
 * **Serial mouse:** connected to the serial port of your choosing.
 * **PS/2 mouse:** connected to the PS/2 port.
 Only available on machines with a PS/2 mouse port.
-* **Wacom tablet:** connected to the serial port of your choosing.
-Currently cannot be used alongside a mouse.

 The *Configure* button opens a new window with settings specific to the selected device type, such as the number of buttons, or the serial port for a serial mouse or tablet.